gillax/docker-hubot/README.md

-# hubot-slack-jenkins
+# docker-hubot
-integrate with slack and jenkins
+hubot integrates with slack and jenkins